jeff-wolff/jw-site/src/pages/gomacro/index.md

 twt: "0,0,0"
 tfbg: "hsla(30.9, 22.0%, 21.2%, 1.0)"
 ---
 GoMacro is a protein bar company that encourages a healthy plant-based lifestyle.
-In February 2018, we launched a new e-commerce platform, website re-design, and marketing campaign which helped grow the company's online prescence.
 I was responsible for the front-end development of the website.
-I developed a custom product theme system which allows each product page to have its own style.
-We used the GoMacro mosaics that are featured on every package to differentiate the product pages even more.
-The <a href="https://www.gomacro.com/how-its-made/" target="_blank">&lsquo;How It&lsquo;s Made&rsquo;</a> page features an animation triggered by scrolling the page.
+I developed a theme system which allows each product page to have its own style based on the custom style of the packaging.
+The <a href="https://www.gomacro.com/how-its-made/" target="_blank">&lsquo;How It&lsquo;s Made&rsquo;</a> page features an animation triggered by scrolling.